Cattierite

 Cattierite (CoS2) is a cobalt sulfide mineral found in the Democratic Republic of Congo.
-It was discovered together with the nickel sulfide vaesite by Johannes F. Vaes, a Belgian mineralologist and named after Felicien Cattier, who was chairman of the board of the Union Minière du Haut-Katanga.
+It was discovered together with the nickel sulfide vaesite by Johannes F. Vaes, a Belgian mineralogist and named after Felicien Cattier, who was chairman of the board of the Union Minière du Haut-Katanga.

 The mineral belongs to the pyrite group, in which all minerals share the same building principle.
 The metal in the oxidation state +2 forms a sodium chloride structure together with the anion S22−.
 This formalism recognizes that the sulfur atoms in pyrite occur in pairs with clear S-S bonds.

 It occurs with pyrite, chalcopyrite and members of the linnaeite – polydymite group in ore deposits in carbonate rocks.
 In addition to the type locality in the Katanga district it is reported from Gansberg, Black Forest, Germany; near Filipstad, Varmland, Sweden; Bald Knob, near Sparta, Alleghany County, North Carolina and in the Fletcher mine of Reynolds County, Missouri.